rust-lang/wg-async/src/vision/status_quo/alan_writes_a_web_framework.md

     router_builder.get("/").to(get_products_handler);
 ```

 The handler code is forced to drift to the right a lot, because of the async block, and the lack of ability to use `?` forces the use of a match block, which drifts even further to the right.
+This goes against [what he has learned from his days writing go](https://github.com/uber-go/guide/blob/master/style.md#reduce-nesting).

 Rather than switching YouBuy to a different web framework, Alan decides to contribute to the web framework himself.
 After a bit of a slog and a bit of where-clause-soup, he manages to make the web framework capable of using an `async fn` as an http request handler.
 He does this by extending the router builder with a closure that boxes up the `impl Future` from the async fn and then passes that closure on to `.to()`.